 Eating food prepared by other people is possibly the most difficult aspect of living with LPLD/FCS and is the time when you will have to be the most assertive about your needs as a person with an ultra-rare and little-recognised condition.
-Use our downloadable sheets to help people to understand the condition and be able to prepare food that you can eat.
+Use our downloadable sheet to help people to understand the condition and be able to prepare food that you can eat (see pages in full below).

 Eating out with friends – planned